Prince Edward Island Hockey

 “Kaylee has an incredible work ethic and just loves to compete,” notes Donaldson.
 “It seems she will do anything for our team and plays so hard all the time; however, more importantly she is a great teammate and respected by all in our program and on our campus; we are fortunate to have her on our side!”

 Honored to be named our Alum of the Month for January, Dufresne gladly had time to connect with Bobcat Nation to fill us in on her life at Brewster and beyond.

 Bobcat Nation: How did Brewster prepare you for the rigors of life after high school?

-Bobcat Nation: What are your best memories of being a student-athlete at Brewster?
+Bobcat Nation: What was your fondest memories of being a student-athlete at Brewster?

-Bobcat Nation: Who were the teachers or coaches that had the most impact you while at Brewster?
+Bobcat Nation: Who were the teachers or coaches that had the biggest impact on you while at Brewster?

 Bobcat Nation: What has been your greatest accomplishment since leaving Brewster?

-Bobcat Nation: What are you looking forward to this upcoming season?
+Bobcat Nation: What are you looking forward to in the second half of this season?

 Bobcat Nation: Advice to current Brewster students?

 Dufresne: Just take it all in because before you know it you will graduate.
 Listen to those great teachers because they are always right!
 And be sure to get involved with as many sports and activities you possible can because that is how you take advantage of a Brewster education and those are the memories you will take with you!